namtvit07/pushpop/README.md

 end
 ```

-Pushpop syntax is designed to be short and sweet, but because anything Ruby can be used it's also very powerful.
+Pushpop syntax is short and sweet, but because anything Ruby can be used it's also quite powerful.

-### Where next?
+### Where to next?

 Excited to try out Pushpop with your data?
 Here's a few options to choose from:

 #### Quickstart

-Got 10 minutes?
 Setup Pushpop locally.
-It doesn't take long to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.
+It takes 10 minutes to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.

 **[Go to the Quickstart](#quickstart)**

 #### Deploy a Pushpop Instance

-If you've already written and run a Pushpop job locally you're now ready to deploy it.
-Instructions are for Heroku are provided, but are generalizeable to other platforms.
+Ready to deploy the Pushpop job you wrote locally and start getting regular reports?
+Detailed instructions for Heroku are provided, as well as the basics for other platforms.

 **[Go to the Deploy Guide](#deploy-guide)**

 #### Need help?

 Don't have a hacker at hand?
-The friendly folks at Keen IO are happy to help you get an Pushpop instance running.
+The friendly folks at Keen IO are happy to help you get a Pushpop instance running.

 **Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"